Skip to main content

 Risk Factors for Fecal Incontinence

-• Age: fecal incontinence or leaking is more common with age
+• Age: The likelihood of fecal incontinence increases with age

-• History of pelvic organ prolapse or incontinence
+• History of pelvic organ prolapse or other incontinence issues

 • Inactive lifestyle